jup-ag/space-station/guides/4-perpetual-exchange/1-overview.md

 |**Take Profit**|Take profit is the price set by the user.
 When the mark price hits this level, it will automatically close the position to lock in and realize gains.|
 |**Stop Loss**|Stop loss is the price set by the user.
 When the mark price reaches this level, it will automatically close the position to limit losses.|

-2. **Close Order / Share -** This button allows you to immediately close the current position, securing gains or losses at the current market price.

 ---
-## Trade History Tab
+### Trade History Tab
 ![Perp4](../img/perps/perps-3.png)

-**Trade History Tab -** The Trade History tab is where you can review all your past actions and activities that have occurred with your open positions and orders.
+The Trade History tab is where you can review all your past actions and activities that have occurred with your open positions and orders.

 |Item| Description|
 |---|---|